goitacademy/nodejs-homework/homework-03/README.en.md

 ## Step 5

 We have an additional status field `favorite` in contacts, which takes the boolean value `true` or `false`.
 It is responsible for the fact that the specified contact is in the favorites or not.
-Implement a new route to update contact status
+Implement a new route to update contact status.

 ### @ PATCH /api/contacts/:id/favorite

 - Gets the `contactId` parameter
-- Gets `body` in json format with update of `favorite` field
+- Gets `body` in JSON format with the update of the `favorite` field
-- If there is no `body`, returns json with key `{"message": "missing field favorite"}` and status `400`
+- If there is no `body`, returns JSON with key `{"message": "missing field favorite"}` and status `400`
 - If everything is fine with `body`, call the `updateStatusContact(contactId, body)` function (write it) to update the contact in the database
 - Based on the result of the function, it returns an updated contact object with a status of `200`.
-Otherwise, returns json with `"message": "Not found"` key and `404` status
+Otherwise, returns JSON with `"message": "Not found"` key and `404` status

-For the `POST /api/contacts` route, make changes: if the `favorite` field is not specified in `body`, then when saving a new contact to the database, make the `favorite` field equal to the default `false`.
+For the `POST /api/contacts` route, make changes: If the `favorite` field is not specified in `body`, then when saving a new contact to the database, make the `favorite` field equal to the default `false`.
 Don't forget about data validation!